Burnout, Depression, and Anxiety in Professionals: How to Tell the Difference

 Anxiety in professional roles

-For some professionals, this pattern is longstanding and reflects a more stable way their nervous system responds to uncertainty and risk.
-For others, it is activated or intensified by specific role conditions, such as high evaluation, perceived error risk, or lack of control.
-In either case, the primary driver is heightened threat sensitivity rather than erosion of cognitive capacity.
+For some professionals, this pattern is longstanding and becomes more visible under pressure.
+For others, it is activated by specific role conditions, such as high evaluation, perceived error risk, or limited control.
+The mind rehearses future scenarios, the body remains prepared for threat, and attention keeps returning to possible consequences.

 Key clinical distinctions